justin-pierce/GP2040-CE-custom/README.md

 Full documentation can be found at <https://www.gp2040-ce.info>.

-## Features added/changed in this repo
+## Custom features added/changed in this repo that aren't in vanilla GP2040-CE

 * [Dockerized build setup](docker_build.md)
 * Clean Circular Inputs add-on